-Nationals of EU member states and the EFTA states are entitled to work in Germany under the “right to freedom of movement”.
-The same rules apply to them as to employees who are German nationals.
-Access to the German labour market for international qualified professionals from third countries usually requires the approval of the Federal Employment Agency (BA).
+Citizens from EU member states and so-called EFTA states may take up employment in Germany without restriction in accordance with the so-called freedom of movement law.
+Their status is equal to domestic employees.
+In most cases, access to the German labour market for international qualified workers from third countries requires the approval of the Federal Employment Agency (BA).

-People who do not need approval from the Federal Employment Agency
+Persons who do not require the approval of the Federal Employment Agency

-In certain cases, work permits can be granted without the approval of the BA:
+In certain cases, the residence permit for the purpose of employment is also granted without the approval of the BA:

 Federal Employment Agency (BA)